Whether to restore or renovate a vintage bicycle

 failure to do so will allow/cause the frame to deteriorate (rust away).

 For an example of when not to rechrome, see this frame.
-It features a spectacular original translucent finish over full-chrome.
+It features a spectacular original gold-chrome finish (now scratched and faded), and a full set of transfers which were believed (until we checked the serial numbers on this frame) to have been introduced 2 years later.

-If a frame is to be restored, the next questions to be asked are:
+If a frame is to be resprayed, the next questions to be asked are:

-1) Should it be returned to original condition (restored), or brought up to modern spec (renovated)?
+1) Should it be returned to original condition (restored), or brought up to newer spec (renovated)?

 1a) Corollary: how close to original counts?
 I.e., are you a purist (period-correct paint) or a fanatic (period-correct spokes)?